 support for serializing of ISerializable objects to the Clipboard, but have

 yet to prove it works.
-Pasting, cutting or typing text and using shortcut
+Pasting or typing text, using shortcut keys, and

 Sent from the Mono - OSX mailing list archive at Nabble.com.